sime2408/scrapalot-research-assistant/README.md

 INGEST_OVERLAP: default chunk overlap of texts when performing an ingest
 INGEST_TARGET_SOURCE_CHUNKS: The amount of chunks (sources) that will be used to answer a question, defaults to 6 (decrese if you have less resources).

+GPU_IS_ENABLED: Whether or not your GPU environment is enabled.

 MODEL_TYPE: supports llamacpp, gpt4all, openai, huggingface
 MODEL_ID_OR_PATH: Path to your gpt4all or llamacpp supported LLM
 MODEL_N_CTX: Token context window.
 Maximum token limit for the LLM model